 Shortly after you sign our agreement, I will email a questionnaire to capture the look and feel of your wedding service.
 The link to that form includes a sample template of the service and booklets containing readings and blessings.
 You’ll have a few days to answer the questionnaire and tell me what readings from the pamphlets to include.
 Once I receive your answers, I will edit your first draft.

 Your First Draft

 When the first draft is ready, I will email it to you.
 While completing the form, you may have decided on an optional, value-added ceremony element.
 If that’s the case, I will send links to additional planning forms to capture that information.
-If there are enough “loose ends” to discuss, we can schedule a Zoom meeting to clarify those details.
-With your feedback in hand, I edit the final draft of your ceremony.
+We can schedule a Zoom meeting to clarify those details if there are enough “loose ends” to discuss.
+With your feedback in hand, I will edit the final draft of your ceremony.